The Python Magic Behind PyTorch

 So, they decouple the iterator creation part and the actual data loading part.

-• Based on that, it returns another iterator class for either single or multiple worker
+on the data loader, it checks if we are using single or multiple workers - Based on that, it returns another iterator class for either single or multiple worker

 >>> type(iter(trainloader))